pambda/pambda-redirect/README.md

     - An object for getting a base path from a custom domain.
       This object has keys representing custom domains, and values representing base paths.
     - If a custom domain not found in this object, a stage name is used as a base path.
+- `options.headers`
+    - An object that has additional headers for responses.

 ## makeRedicrector([statusCode,] url[, options])